ogeohia/eo-colon-cancer-project/outputs/reports/eo_cc_report.md

 ##### Overall Assessment

-- Female predictions: Excellent (no action needed)
+- Female predictions: Close to observed totals
 - Male predictions: Minor under-prediction (~3% error); acceptable for current analysis but flag for refinement in future iterations
-- Both are far better calibrated than regional PPC (Northern America issue dominates)
+- Both are far better calibrated than the modest regional under-prediction noted for North America

 ---